deel-ai/deel_dataset_manager/README.md

 For a **webdav** type provider, the property **folder** allows to define the sub-folder (containing the dataset) in the home directory define the url.

 An optionnal property can be defined: **path**.
-It is local destination of dowloaded datasets.
-The default value is `/home/${username}/.deel/datasets`.
+It is the local destination of dowloaded datasets.
+Its default value is: `/home/${username}/.deel/datasets`.

 Below is a basic authentication for DEEL core team members (replace `${username}` by your OS username (you can also store datasets somewhere else),